 Substitution Effects in Parental Investments

-Loren Brandt, Aloysius Siow, Hui Wang
+Loren Brandt, Aloysius Siow, Jackie Wang

 The paper estimates how parents adjust bride-prices and land divisions to compensate their sons for differences in their schooling investments in rural China.
 The main estimate implies that when a son receives one yuan less in schooling investment than his brother, he will obtain 0.7 yuan more in observable marital and post-marital transfers as partial compensation.
 Controlling for unobserved household heterogeneity, planned consumption differences across sons, and a fuller accounting of lifetime transfers are quantitatively important.
 The empirical findings strongly support the unitary model as a model of resource allocation for sons in traditional agricultural families.